Growing Careers Project

 How does the Growing Careers Project work?

-The Growing Careers Project offers over 76,000 places for students to participate in multiple career programs across their secondary school journey.
-These could encompass anything from a short career-focused activity, to several weeks of one-on-one mentoring via an online platform – or spending a few days in a workplace.
+The Growing Careers Project has provided over 100,000 places for students to participate in multiple career learning experiences across their secondary school journey.
+These could encompass anything from a short career-focused activity, to visiting a TAFE or university, – or spending a few days in a workplace.

-The Smith Family will follow student participation across the five years of the project (2021-2025) in close collaboration with a number of schools across the country, to understand how they’re progressing in their education.
+The Smith Family will follow student participation across the six years of the project (2021-2026) in close collaboration with a number of schools across the country, to understand how they’re progressing in their education.
 We’ll look at what’s resonating with the students from a careers’ perspective and what more we can do to support their career pathways when they leave school.

 Stories from the Growing Careers Project